AnkitDagar1213/Food-delivery-App/README.md

 UserController: Handles creating user and fetching data about user by its id and fetching all users.

-AdminController: Handles creating adminand doing CRUD operations for FoodItem.
+AdminController: Handles creating admin and doing CRUD operations for FoodItem.
 Only admin role can perform CRUD operations on FoodItems.

-RestaurantController: Handles CRUD operations for playlists.
-Only users with user role can perform CRUD operations.
+RestaurantController: Handles creating restaurant and fetching data about restaurant by its id and fetching all restaurants.

-OrderController: Handles CRUD operations for playlists.
-Only users with user role can perform CRUD operations.
+OrderController: Handles creating order and fetching data about order by user id and fetching all orders.

 ### Services: